iNDicat0r/ethereum-swarm-proxy/README.md

 # Ethereum Swarm Proxy for SPAs

-Frameworks such Vuejs, Angular etc. rely on absolute paths to resolve static assets.
+Frameworks such Vuejs, Angular etc. rely on `current_uri + relative` paths to resolve static assets.

 ### The Problem